Coopératives d'énergie citoyennes: accelerating the energy transition in Luxembourg!

 The need for a favorable institutional and funding framework, which remains to be improved despite broad support from the Luxembourg political spectrum and European directives.

 Good newssupport for citizen energy, which can take the form of a cooperative, is the focus of thethe subject of a fairly broad consensus within Luxembourg's political class.
-This can be seen both in the parties' national political programs (see appendix 2) and on the ground, at the municipal level, where projects are implemented regardless of the political colors dominant in the municipalities (see figure below).
+This can be seen both in the parties' national political programs (see appendix) and on the ground, at the municipal level, where projects are implemented regardless of the political colors dominant in the municipalities (see figure below).

 Results of 2017 municipal elections according to projects implemented by energy cooperatives between 2017 and 2023 (dotted line refers to national results).

 The current coalition agreement also pledges to support energy cooperatives: "The Government will support the operation of photovoltaic installations by cooperatives through appropriate advice and assistance."
-Nevertheless, the barometer developed by Rescoop (European Federation of Energy Communities) reports that Luxembourg has only partially transposed European directives. on renewable energy communities and citizen energy communities, of which cooperatives are a frequent form.
-While the barometer on Recovery & Resilience Facility allocation indicates that Luxembourg has not taken energy communities into account.
+Nevertheless, the barometer developed by Rescoop(European Federation of Energy Communities) reports that Luxembourg has only partially transposed European directives. on renewable energy communities and citizen energy communities, of which cooperatives are a frequent form [11].
+While the barometer for Recovery & Resilience Facility allocation indicates that Luxembourg has not taken energy communities into account [12].
 The same applies to the Cohesion Fund.
 In its latest recommendation for accelerating the development of renewable energies, the European Commission again stressed the need for member states to stimulate citizen energy projects, particularly for medium- and low-income households.
 There are still improvements to be made and tools to be used.

 In conclusion